 Four of the PORTB pins (RB<7:4>) have an interrupt-on-change feature.
-Only pins configured as inputs can cause this interrupt to occur; any RB<7:4> pin configured as an output being excluded from the interrupt-on-change comparison.
+Only pins configured as inputs can cause this interrupt to occur.
+Any RB<7:4> pin configured as an output will be excluded from the interrupt-on-change comparison.